akashkaveti/deployment-startegy/README.md

 * Configuration Drift Detection: Detect and rectify any configuration changes that deviate from the expected state.

-9.Disaster Preparedness Testing:
+9.Disaster Recovery Testing:

-* Disaster Simulation: Conduct drills to prepare for real disasters, like AZ/region outages.
+* Disaster Simulation: Conduct drills to prepare for real disasters, like AZ/region outages and verify if the strategy in place works.

 ## Monitoring Approach